 Rain or shine your business needs to keep running.
 When the storm clouds roll in and your business is going through a challenging time, you’ll be glad to have an umbrella to protect you.
-In fact, Umbrella insurance, or Excess Liability, the insurance policy you need most.
+In fact, Umbrella insurance, or Excess Liability, may be the insurance policy you need most.

 To clear up any confusion, here’s what each policy is really all about.

-Excess Liability policies give you additional limits that go above and beyond your primary policy’s limits.
+Excess Liability policies give you additional limits that go above and beyond your primary (scheduled underlying) policy’s limits.
 A big “but” to remember is that Excess Liability only protects you for the same things your primary policy covers.
 Excess Liability will not cover any exposures that aren’t covered under the primary insurance policies.
 There are even some Excess Liability policies that will cover fewer risks than your primary insurance.

 Excess Liability coverage can be used as a secondary insurance to multiple business insurance types.
 For instance, you can get Excess Liability as a secondary coverage to General Liability, Commercial Auto Liability, and Employers Liability.
-The claim or accident always needs to be reported to the primary insurance carrier and if the claim is anticipated to exceed the underlying policy’s limit it should be reported to the excess carrier as well.
+The claim or accident always needs to be reported to the primary insurance carrier first, and if the claim is anticipated to exceed the underlying policy’s limit it should be reported to the excess carrier as well.